 Queluz National Palace

-Both the palace and the garden reveal strong French and Italian influences.
+Both the palace and the garden show strong French and Italian influences.
 The collection includes Baroque, Rocaille and Neoclassical elements.

-Abroad there is a Botanical garden, lakes, fountains and also the facilities of the Portuguese Equestrian Art School, founded in 1979 to promote the teaching, practice and dissemination of traditional Portuguese equestrian art.
+Outside there is a botanical garden, lakes, fountains and the facilities of the Portuguese Equestrian Art School, founded in 1979 to promote the teaching, practice and dissemination of traditional Portuguese equestrian art.

 There are many secrets to be discovered in this palace.
-We found 10 spectacular facts!
+We’ve found 10 spectacular curiosities!

 Beaches

-With many kilometers of coastline, the municipality of Sintra has countless beaches worth visiting, despite the cold waters and strong swells that characterize most of them.
+With many kilometers of coastline, the municipality of Sintra has numerous beaches that are worth visiting, despite the cold waters and strong waves that characterize most of them.

 Among the most famous are Praia Grande, Praia das Maçãs and Praia da Adraga.

-More unknown are the beaches of Aguda, Samarra and São Julião, while the most secret (and becoming less so) and inaccessible is Praia da Ursa, near Cabo da Roca.
+More unknown are the beaches of Aguda, Samarra and São Julião, while the most secretive (less and less) and inaccessible is Praia da Ursa, near Cabo da Roca.

-By the sea is also one of Portugal’s most beautiful villages, Azenhas do Mar, with its houses built along the hillside.
+Also by the sea is one of Portugal’s most beautiful villages, Azenhas do Mar, with its houses built along the hillside.

 Casa Piriquita: já podes encomendar Travesseiros de Sintra para comer em casa